Are Old Testament Laws Still Binding on Christians?

 Consider the spirit of adultery, for example.
 If we avoid lust, then we will also (without any need for a written law) avoid physical acts of adultery.
 The letter of this law is still valid.
 If we do not covet, then we will (without any need for a written law) not steal.
 This law is also valid in the letter.
 If we are not angry at our brother, we will (without any need for a written law) not murder.
 Again, the letter is valid.
 Keeping the spirit of the law has thwarted these sins at their very source.

 However, consider how different the Feast of Unleavened Bread is.
 The spirit of the law is (in moral terms) that we repent of sin and (in Christological terms) that we partake of the sinless Bread of life.

-If we are abiding by the spirit of the law, do we automatically (without any need for a written law) look to a calculated Jewish calendar, based on the agricultural seasons of Judea, and observe a specific seven days of the year, specifically by avoiding bread made with yeast and avoiding work on the first and seventh days?
+If we are abiding by the spirit of the law, do we automatically (without any need for a written law) look to a calendar based on the agricultural seasons of Judea, and observe a specific seven days of the year, specifically by avoiding bread made with yeast and avoiding work on the first and seventh days?
 This is not automatic at all.
 Rather, it is based exclusively on the written old covenant.
 In this case, there is a dramatic difference between the spirit and the letter of the law.